 Broncos roar back on the strength of 5 takeaways to beat Colts 31-13 and close in on playoff berth

+Instead of lining up for the extra point to give the Colts a 20-7 lead, the touchback left the reeling Colts clinging to a six-point edge they would soon relinquish.

+“That was a game changer, yeah, absolutely,” Colts coach Shane Steichen said.
+“Obviously, it hurt us, but he’s one of our leaders.
+Sometimes that happens in football, but he’s our guy, and that’s what you say to him.”

-With five takeaways, the Broncos (9-5) strengthened their grip on an AFC wild-card berth that would end a playoff drought dating to 2016.
+With five takeaways, the Broncos (9-5) ended a seven-year string of losing records and strengthened their grip on an AFC wild-card berth that would end a playoff drought dating to 2016.
 They began defense of their Super Bowl 50 title that season with a 4-0 start, which was the last time they sat four games above .500.

-The Colts (6-8) blew both an early 10-0 lead and a big opportunity to tighten the AFC wild-card race.
+The Colts (6-8) blew both an early 10-0 lead and a big opportunity to tighten the AFC wild-card race, and the biggest reasons were Taylor’s blunder and Bonitto’s plunder.

-A big reason was the tide-turning blunder by running back Jonathan Taylor, who dropped the ball milliseconds before crossing the goal line on what would have been a 41-yard touchdown in the third quarter.

-Instead of lining up for the extra point to give the Colts a 20-7 lead, the touchback left the reeling Colts clinging to a six-point edge they would soon relinquish — and in such a big way.

 Denver had just taken its first lead of the game on Bo Nix’s 15-yard touchdown toss to tight end Nate Adkins that made it 17-13 when Bonitto scored his second touchdown in two games.

+Mitchell said his coach had admonished him to throw the ball away if he saw the Broncos sniffing out the trickery, but he said he never sensed Denver had deciphered the play.

+“It was there pretty much until 15 turned into Ed Reed and just came through out of nowhere,” Mitchell said.

-Denver’s defense was determined to atone after allowing Jameis Winston to throw for nearly 500 yards two weeks ago and they came up with five takeaways that more than made up for Nix’s first three-interception game of his rookie season.
+Denver’s five takeaways more than made up for Nix’s first three-interception game of his rookie season.

-The Broncos’ barrage of points started with Wil Lutz’s 44-yard field goal that pulled Denver to 13-10 after the teams exchanged turnovers on back-to-back plays.
+The Broncos’ barrage of points started with Wil Lutz’s 44-yard field goal that pulled Denver to 13-10 and ended with Nix’s 20-yard TD pass to Courtland Sutton.

-Adkins’ TD put the Broncos ahead for good, Bonitto had his defensive touchdown and Nix threw a 20-yard TD pass to Courtland Sutton after the Colts’ neutral zone infraction on a field goal gave Denver’s drive new life.

-Richardson completed just five of 17 passes for 56 yards in the first half with no touchdowns and an interception for a paltry 16.3 passer rating.
-And one of those completions was to himself — and in his own end zone after Jonah Ellis batted down his throw.
-Yet, the Colts took a 13-7 lead into the locker room.
+Richardson completed just five of 17 passes for 56 yards in the first half and one of those completions was to himself.
+It came in his own end zone after Jonah Ellis batted down his throw.

-Twice converting on third-and-10, the Colts took a 7-0 lead when Richardson raced around the right side for a 23-yard touchdown run on the game’s opening drive.

-Denver’s first drive ended when linebacker Zaire Franklin intercepted Nix’s pass, which led to a 37-yard field goal by Matt Gay for a stadium-silencing 10-0 lead.
+Richardson capped Indy’s opening drive with a 23-yard touchdown run after twice converting on third-and-10.

 Both of these AFC wild-card contenders were coming off a bye week and both looked more rusted than rested.